 Mr. Henry Goliath came to Canada from Germany in 1927.
 Marianne came from Austria in 1929.
 She stayed in Saskatoon for two years before she and Henry moved to Dore Lake.

 The trip to Dore took a total of three days.
-The first day, and all night as well was spent travelling by skiff up Stoney.
+The first day and all night as well were spent travelling by skiff up Stoney.
 They had to portage a total of sixteen miles until they reached Sled Lake.
 From here they travelled into Dore.

 In winter, the trip to Dore was made when the freight would be taken north by horses on the freight swings.

 Henry would go on the trap line in the fall and the winter he would do commercial fishing.
 Dog teams were used to travel across Dore Lake to the nets and to bring back the fish.